East Tennessee: Topography

-East Tennessee is located within three major geological divisions of the Appalachian Mountains; the Blue Ridge Mountains on the border with North Carolina in the east, the Ridge-and-Valley Appalachians (usually called the "Great Appalachian Valley" or "Tennessee Valley") in the center, and the Cumberland Plateau in the west, part of which is in Middle Tennessee.
+East Tennessee is located within three major geological divisions of the Appalachian Mountains: the Blue Ridge Mountains on the border with North Carolina in the east; the Ridge-and-Valley Appalachians (usually called the "Great Appalachian Valley" or "Tennessee Valley") in the center; and the Cumberland Plateau in the west, part of which is in Middle Tennessee.
 The southern tip of the Cumberland Mountains also extends into the region between the Cumberland Plateau and Ridge-and-Valley regions.
 Both the Cumberland Plateau and Cumberland Mountains are part of the larger Appalachian Plateau.

-The Blue Ridge section comprises the western section of the Blue Ridge Province, the crests of which forms most of the Tennessee-North Carolina border.
+The Blue Ridge section comprises the western section of the Blue Ridge Province, the crests of which form most of the Tennessee-North Carolina border.
 At an average elevation of 5000 ft above sea level, this physiographic province contains the highest elevations in the state.
-The Blue Ridge region is subdivided into several subranges— the Iron Mountains, Unaka Range, and Bald Mountains in the north, the Great Smoky Mountains in the center, and the Unicoi Mountains and the Little Frog and Big Frog Mountain areas in the south.
-Clingmans Dome, at 6643 ft, is the state's highest point, and is located in the Great Smoky Mountains along the Tennessee-North Carolina border.
+The Blue Ridge region is subdivided into several subranges—the Iron Mountains, Unaka Range, and Bald Mountains in the north; the Great Smoky Mountains in the center; and the Unicoi Mountains, Little Frog Mountain, and Big Frog Mountain areas in the south.
+Kuwohi, at 6643 ft, is the state's highest point and is located in the Great Smoky Mountains along the Tennessee-North Carolina border.
 Most of the Blue Ridge section is heavily forested and protected by various state and federal entities, the largest of which include the Great Smoky Mountains National Park and the Cherokee National Forest.
-The Appalachian Trail enters Tennessee in the Great Smoky Mountains, and roughly follows the border with North Carolina most of the distance to near the Roan Mountain, where it shifts entirely into Tennessee.
+The Appalachian Trail enters Tennessee in the Great Smoky Mountains and roughly follows the border with North Carolina most of the distance to near the Roan Mountain, where it shifts entirely into Tennessee.

 The Ridge-and-Valley division is East Tennessee's largest, lowest lying, and most populous section.
 It consists of a series of alternating and paralleling elongate ridges with broad river valleys in between, roughly oriented northeast-to-southwest.
-This section's most notable feature, the Tennessee River, forms at the confluence of the Holston and French Broad rivers in Knoxville, and flows southwestward to Chattanooga.
+This section's most notable feature, the Tennessee River, forms at the confluence of the Holston and French Broad rivers in Knoxville and flows southwestward to Chattanooga.
 The lowest point in East Tennessee, at an elevation of approximately 600 ft, is found where the Tennessee River enters Alabama in Marion County.
 Other notable rivers in the upper Tennessee watershed include the Clinch, Nolichucky, Watauga, Emory, Little Tennessee, Hiwassee, Sequatchie, and Ocoee rivers.
 Notable "ridges" in the Ridge-and-Valley range, which exceed elevations much greater than most surrounding ridges and are commonly referred to as mountains, include Clinch Mountain, Bays Mountain, and Powell Mountain.